Aktion AB: German preparations and planning

 Immediately after the second meeting, SS Brigadeführer Bruno Streckenbach, commander of the Sicherheitsdienst (SD) and Sicherheitspolizei (SiPo) in the GG, ordered his officers to begin arresting members of resistance organizations.
-He also froze the releases of any Poles still imprisoned after the 1939 actions.
-By the end of April he reported that of 2,200 to 2,400 suspected resistance members, a thousand were in custody.
+He also suspended the releases of Poles who remained imprisoned after the 1939 actions.
+By the end of April, he reported that 1,000 of 2,200 to 2,400 suspected resistance members were in custody.

-At a 16 May Kraków meeting with Streckenbach and GG administrative officials, Frank reiterated the danger posed from within.
-Citing the ongoing partisan actions of the Detached Unit of the Polish Army and other recent incidents of attacks and sabotage against Germans and the occupying military, the attendees agreed to initiate a plan to ensure that "the Polish resistance movement will be deprived of its leaders, the authority of the Führer and the Reich in the General Government will increase enormously, and peace in the country will be unconditionally maintained."
-All actions towards this end were to be centrally coordinated and authorised in order to emphasize German authority over the GG.
-Frank ordered Streckenbach to begin Aktion AB immediately and granted him special legal authority to take those steps.
-It was expected that operations would conclude a month later, with the cases to be heard in Standgerichten, special temporary police courts, afterwards.
+At a meeting in Kraków on 16 May with Streckenbach and GG administrative officials, Frank again stressed the danger posed by Polish resistance.
+Citing the ongoing partisan actions of the Detached Unit of the Polish Army and other recent incidents of attacks and acts of sabotage against Germans and the occupying forces, those present agreed to launch a plan to ensure that "the Polish resistance movement will be deprived of its leaders, the authority of the Führer and the Reich in the General Government will increase enormously, and peace in the country will be unconditionally maintained."
+All measures were to be centrally coordinated and authorised in order to emphasize German authority over the GG.
+Frank ordered Streckenbach to commence Aktion AB without delay and granted him special legal powers for its implementation.
+The operations were intended to be completed within a month, after which cases were to be heard before Standgerichte, special temporary police courts.
+The list of targets came in part from the Sonderfahndungsbuch Polen used during the Intelligenzaktion.